 - Calcium ions can move into the cell via specialized calcium channels

-Hemoglobin is a classic example to understand the structure and properties of globular proteins.
-One molecule of hemoglobin consists of four polypeptide chains and carried four molecules of oxygen.
+Haemoglobin is a classic example to understand the structure and properties of globular proteins.
+One molecule of haemoglobin consists of four polypeptide chains and carried four molecules of oxygen.
 Different structural details and properties are mentioned below.

-The structure of hemoglobin can be studied under four headings.
+The structure of haemoglobin can be studied under four headings.

-Each chain of hemoglobin consists of a heme part and a globin part.
-Heme consists of a protoporphyrin ring and an iron atom at its center.
+Each chain of haemoglobin consists of a heme part and a globin part.
+Heme consists of a protoporphyrin ring and an iron atom at its centre.
 The iron atom is kept in place by binding to four nitrogen atoms of the protoporphyrin ring.

-The amino acids in each polypeptide chain of hemoglobin (alpha and beta) are arranged to form eight alpha helices.
+The amino acids in each polypeptide chain of haemoglobin (alpha and beta) are arranged to form eight alpha-helices.
 The alpha helices are terminated either by the presence of proline residues or by beta bends and loops.

-A molecule of hemoglobin consists of two dimers.
+A molecule of haemoglobin consists of two dimers.
 Each dimer is constituted by one alpha chain and one beta chain.

 The alpha and beta chains in one dimer are held together via hydrophobic interactions among the non-polar molecules.
 A few of non-polar molecules are present on surface which allow these interactions.